 A Publications and Presentations (P&P) Committee will be formed with representatives from each grantee plus CNRC WIC Center staff.
 The P&P Committee will be charged with identifying topics for potential papers that could be written with data from two or more grantees.
 For example, if there are 3 studies focusing on increasing breastfeeding rates/duration among the WIC population, papers addressing cultural issues, common recruitment barriers and facilitators, or process data results might be possible.
 Guidelines for submitting paper proposals to the P&P Committee and authorship issues for these potential papers will be written by this Committee.
+All manuscripts and abstracts must be approved by the Committee prior to submission to outside groups or organizations.

-Submit final report: The final report should be submitted within 90 days of the completion of the grant period.
+9. Submit final report: The final report should be submitted within 90 days of the completion of the grant period.
 The final report deliverables will include all findings from both the process and impact evaluations, as well as lessons learned.
 It should also contain specific recommendations for cost-neutral approaches for innovative WIC nutrition education and an estimate of the cost-benefit associated with these impacts.
 A one-page abstract of the completed research or a newsletter/flyer to highlight the results should also be provided as a short communication about the research, suitable for distribution to a general audience.

-In addition to the quarterly and final reports described above, deliverables include Institutional Review Board (IRB) approval prior to the beginning of the grant period and development of manuscripts ready for peer review.
+In addition to the quarterly and final reports described above, deliverables include Institutional Review Board (IRB) approval prior to the beginning of the grant period and development of manuscripts ready for peer review to be submitted to the P&P Committee.